-I am a Boston based jazz drummer, percussionist, composer and multi-instrumentalist with a practice that centers on live performance in settings both formal and casual.
+I am an Athens, GA based jazz drummer, percussionist, composer and multi-instrumentalist with a practice that centers on live performance in settings both formal and casual.
 My teaching approach focuses on building up good fundamental drumming technique in a way that is fun and approachable for musicians of all skill ranges.

 My online lessons will be dealing primarily with good fundamental snare drum technique, rudiments, reading exercises, and listening.
 I always encourage input from students or parents regarding specific goals or ideas in terms of tailoring a more customized lesson plan.
 In short, tell me what you want to do and I will help you achieve your goals!